5 reasons to get a personal loan

 What are some alternatives to a personal loan?

 Homeowners can consider a home equity loan or home equity line of credit (HELOC).
 Your home equity is the difference between the home’s current market value and what you still owe on your mortgage.
 Other borrowing options include credit cards or personal lines of credit.
-Payday and title loans are costly and not considered part of a good financial strategy.
+Payday loans and title loans are both costly and not considered part of a good financial strategy.